Frank Swift: Early career and 1930s successes

-Born in Blackpool, a coastal town in north-west England, Swift's first club was Blackpool Gas Works, where he worked as a coke-keeper.
+Born in Blackpool, Lancashire, Swift's first club was Blackpool Gas Works, where he worked as a coke-keeper.
 A spell at nearby Fleetwood followed, during which Swift attracted interest from a number of Football League clubs.
 Potential suitors included Blackpool (where Frank's elder brother Fred was the goalkeeper), Blackburn Rovers, Bradford City and Manchester City.
-The first to offer Swift a contract were Manchester City, who played in the First Division, the highest level of English football.
+The first to offer Swift a contract were Manchester City, who played in the First Division, the highest level of English football, for a transfer fee of £10.
+10s 0d.
 Initially signed as an amateur in October 1932, eighteen-year-old Swift turned professional the following month, receiving a wage of ten shillings (50p) per week.
 The following December he was called up to the first team, having previously made only three reserve team appearances.

 At this time, goalkeeper was an unsettled position for Manchester City.
 Len Langford had made over 100 appearances and had appeared in the 1933 FA Cup Final, which City lost 3–0 to Everton.
 He missed the final game of the 1932–33 season and the opening match of 1933–34, but went on to play 18 consecutive League games before injury on 16 December 1933 ended his time as City's first choice.
 Langford's replacement for the following game was James Nicholls, but he endured a torrid time as Manchester City lost 8–0 to Wolverhampton Wanderers.
 Consequently, Swift was given an opportunity for the Christmas double-header against Derby County.
 He conceded four goals in his debut at the Baseball Ground on 25 December, but in the return match the next day, his 20th birthday, he kept a clean sheet in a 2–0 win.
 After making his debut, Swift played in every first team match for more than four seasons, a run of more than 200 consecutive matches.
 His only absence prior to the suspension of football due to World War II was a single match in September 1938, where without Swift, Manchester City lost 6–1 at home to Millwall.

 Though Swift quickly established himself as a fixture in the Manchester City first team line-up, his performances were not all positive.
 In one of his early matches, against West Bromwich Albion, Swift conceded seven goals.
 This led Swift to believe he would not be picked again, but with Langford unavailable due to a knee injury, Swift kept his place.